 Not everybody is cut out to work at one’s best in a traditional 9-to-5 environment.

-At least some of your employees will be able to think more clearly and come up with better ideas if they were allowed to have a more flexible working arrangement.
+At least some of your employees would be able to think more clearly and come up with better ideas if they were allowed to have a more flexible working arrangement.

-Put a person into an environment in which he feels natural, and his creativity will thrive.
+Put a person into an environment where he feels natural, and his creativity will thrive.

 Culture of Innovation